eic/drich-dev/README.md

   ./build_irt.sh  # TODO: we need to update this for EPIC, you can ignore it for now...
   ./build_ip6.sh
   ./build_epic.sh
-  ./build_juggler.sh # TODO: we need to also update this
   ```
   - you could also run `./rebuild_all.sh` to (re)build all of the modules in the
     recommended order